 While we cannot stop what has already happened we want to stop this tragic situation from happening to you, your family or friends.

-over 95% of the personal cases we see are women and teenage girls.
+A large portion of the personal cases we see are women and teenage girls.
 Read DMCA's Social Media Survival Guide

 These 10 steps have been written for women to help protect them against online harassment.